-The 2010 CWE/SANS Top 25 Most Dangerous Software Errors is a list of the most widespread and critical programming errors that can lead to serious software vulnerabilities.
+The 2011 CWE/SANS Top 25 Most Dangerous Software Errors is a list of the most widespread and critical errors that can lead to serious vulnerabilities in software.
 They are often easy to find, and easy to exploit.
 They are dangerous because they will frequently allow attackers to completely take over the software, steal data, or prevent the software from working at all.